fixn2fixit/solve-quartiles-zsh/README.md

 # No special libraries, no database, nothing exotic
 # No OS unique utilities (Linux vs. MacOS)
 # Minimize file searches, use memory arrays primarily
-# Must input 20 tiles (full tiles space-separated)
+# Must input 20 tiles (full tiles, separate with space or comma)
-# Use standard command-line tools only, shell and regex
+# Uses standard command-line tools only, shell and regex
 # Locate a reliable wordplay wordlist from GitHub, etc.
 # Include such wordlist in the install disto
 # Since any particular wordlist is likely imperfect,